Healthy Homes Assessment Waitangirua

 Waitangirua Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory for all Waitangirua and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory in all Waitangirua and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate the compliance with any Healthy Homes Standard that apply or will be applicable during the tenure of their rental properties.
+• Landlords and property managers must keep records that demonstrate the conformance to any Healthy Homes Standards that apply or will be in force to the rental property.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2023